(1) To be eligible as an in-home/relative provider to care for children under WCCC, the applicant must be:

 (b) The child's legal guardian or the guardian's spouse or live-in partner;

 (c) Another adult acting in loco parentis or that adult's spouse or live-in partner; or

 (6) WCCC consumers may have up to two in-home/relative providers authorized for payment during the consumer's eligibility period plus one back-up provider, either licensed or in-home/relative, also authorized to care for the consumer's children.

 (7) WCCC consumers who choose in-home/relative care are responsible to monitor the environment and child care services they receive from their provider.
-WCCC consumers must ensure that their children who receive subsidized child care outside of their own home are current on all Washington state immunizations, except in cases based on religious preference or medical conditions.
+WCCC consumers must ensure that their children who receive subsidized child care outside of their own home are current on all Washington state immunizations, unless exempt under department of health regulations.

 (8) In-home/relative providers who are paid child care subsidies to care for children receiving WCCC benefits may not receive those benefits for their own children during the hours in which they provide subsidized child care.